nikosuenderhauf/nikosuenderhauf.github.io/_projects/sceneunderstanding.md

 description:
 ---

-Making a robot understand what it sees is one of the most fascinating goals in my current research.
+Making a robot understand what it sees is a fascinating goal in my current research.
-To this end, we develop novel methods for _Semantic Mapping_ and [Semantic SLAM](http://www.semanticslam.ai) by combining object detection with simultaneous localisation and mapping (SLAM) techniques.
-We furthermore work on [Bayesian Deep Learning](uncertainty) for object detection, to better understand the uncertainty of a deep network's predictions and integrate deep learning into robotics in a probabilistic way.
+In the past we developed novel methods for _Semantic_ Mapping and SLAM by combining object detection with simultaneous localisation and mapping (SLAM) techniques, representing the environment as a scene graph.
+More recently, we have investigated a fresh take on the problem and represent the environment with NeRFs or Gaussian Splatting.

 <!-- The problem of Simultaneous Localization and Mapping (SLAM) describes the process of a robot building a map of its unknown environment, and at the same time using this still incomplete map to determine the robot’s position, and to navigate.